+OrganizationName

-- OrganizationName The OrganizationName MUST be the same for all Identity Providers and Relying Parties owned by the organization, i.e., the legal name of the organization. - OrganizationDisplayName The well-known name of the organization, e.g., if the organization is more known by its abbreviation than its full name. - OrganizationURL The official web address of the organization.
+The OrganizationName MUST be the same for all Identity Providers and Relying Parties owned by the organization, i.e., the legal name of the organization.

+OrganizationDisplayName

+The well-known name of the organization, e.g., if the organization is more known by its abbreviation than its full name.